dbusbridge/gcn_tutorial/README.md

 + `R/` contains the code necessary to produce the `graphml` representation of the karate club network,

-+ `layers/graph.py` contains the implementation of the Graph Convolutional Layer,
++ `layers/graph.py` contains the TensorFlow implementation of the Graph Convolutional Layer,

 + `utils/sparse.py` contains helper functions for dealing with sparse matrices,

 + `examples/` contains two python scripts that demonstrate how Graph Convolutional Neural Networks perform in an unsupervised and semi-supervised manner, following the appendix of http://arxiv.org/abs/1609.02907.

-All code is in python/TensorFlow.

 ## Original implementation of Graph Convolutional Neural Networks